earth2observe/downscaling-tools/doc/manual.rst

     :width: 640px
     :align: center

-    Display results of oen timestep in QGIS.
+    Display results of one timestep in QGIS.

 If you set the output format in the ini file to PCRaster the resulting files can be used directly in